 The C-EMR First Aid Clinic opens every Sunday morning at 9 am at the Z (the big, blue house at 288 North Church just north of the library).
 There you can pick up free bottled water and refillable water bottles.
 In addition, the nurses and doctors at the clinic can assess you for heat-related illness and discuss ways to help prevent this life-threatening condition.

-Find out the latest at tucsonhomeless.org
+Find out more information at tucsonhomeless.org

 Just a reminder that you can find the latest information about food, shelter, and services for the homeless at www.tucsonhomeless.org.
-(And be sure to send us your from-the-street-updates so we can keep everything current.
-Thanks!)

 Have a safe week!